linux-surface/iptsd/README.md

 This daemon relies on a kernel driver that can be found here: https://github.com/linux-surface/intel-precise-touch/tree/feature/uapi

-The driver will establish and managed the connection to the IPTS hardware.
+The driver will establish and manage the connection to the IPTS hardware.
 It will also set up an API that can be used by userspace to read the touch data from IPTS.